 Permission to use any photos or video recordings should be sought.
-If anyone, for any reason, asks not to be filmed or photographed then their wishes should be respected.
+If anyone asks not to be filmed or photographed, their wishes should be respected.
 The names of those students whose parents have not given permission for their child's image to be included in any photos/films can be found in the public drive of the school network - Image permissions.
 The list is maintained by the Students Service team.